dhvani1710/Person-Re-identification/README.md

 # Person-Re-identification

 ## For using the torchreid code, you need to first run a few lines.
-The lines for colab are :
+The lines for colab are as follows:

 !git clone https://github.com/KaiyangZhou/deep-person-reid.git